Eugenijus/Decathlon-POJO/README.md

 - You can specify your arguments where:
   * arg[0] - inputFile
   * arg[1] - outputFile
-- If you don't want to use arguments, program will ask you to enter via command line
+- If you don't want to use arguments, program will ask you to enter via command line, example:
+  * *Input File:*
+  * test-data/Decathlon_input.txt
+  * *Output File:*
+  * test-data/Decathlon_output.txt
-- The complete paths will work as well (e.g. C:/tmp/input.txt)
+- The complete paths will work as well (e.g. C:/temp/input.txt)
 - Testing file is provided: Decathlon-POJO/**test-data/Decathlon_input.txt**
+- The program will generate 2 additional files based on the output file name, so for "output.txt" there will be:
+  * output.txt_ouput.xml
+  * output.txt_output.html
+- These 2 files have the format as per file extension: so .html file can be opened in browser

 ## Images
 ![Example of HTML output](/img/2017-08-24_22_51_41-HTML-example.png)